 University Health, Counseling, and Testing Center Building

-The University Health Center is a unit in the Division of Student Services and Enrollment Management.
-The center provides comprehensive primary health care services for currently enrolled UO students who have paid student health fees.
-These services are provided by a highly qualified staff that includes board-certified physicians and nurse practitioners, dentists, registered nurses, certified medical assistants, laboratory and x-ray technicians, athletics trainers, physical therapists, pharmacists, dental hygienists, health promotion staff members, massage therapists, an acupuncturist, a dietician, and a support staff.
+The University Health Center is a unit of the Division of Student Services and Enrollment Management.
+The health center is nationally accredited, offering high-quality primary care, acute care, psychiatry, and specialty care services to help UO students stay healthy.
+These services are provided by a highly qualified staff that includes board-certified physicians and nurse practitioners, dentists, registered nurses, certified medical assistants, laboratory and x-ray technicians, physical therapists, pharmacists, dental hygienists, health initiatives staff members, massage therapists, an acupuncturist, and business and administrative support staff.

 Health Care Services